beshu-tech/readonlyrest-docs/kibana.md

 elasticsearch.password: "kibana"
 ```

-And of course also make suree `elasticsearch.url` points to the designated Elasticsearch instance (check also the http or https)
+And of course also make sure `elasticsearch.url` points to the designated Elasticsearch instance (check also the http or https)